 Among other requirements, the GDPR regulates transfers of personal data subject to the GDPR to third countries that have not been found to provide adequate protection to such personal data, including the United States.
 On July 16, 2020, the Court of Justice of the European Union invalidated the EU-U.S. Privacy Shield, eliminating one of the mechanisms we had relied on to legitimize EU-U.S. data transfers.
-The court, however, approved an alternative transfer mechanism that we rely on known as the standard contractual clauses provided additional safeguards are in place.
-We are in the process of assessing this decision and its impact on our data transfer mechanisms.
-It is possible that the decision will restrict the ability to transfer personal data from the European Union to the United States.
-We (and many other companies) may need to implement different or additional measures to establish or maintain legitimate means for the transfer and receipt of personal data from the European Union to the United States, and we may, in addition to other impacts, experience additional costs associated with increased compliance burdens, and we and our Customers face the potential for regulators to apply different standards to the transfer of personal data from the European Union and Switzerland to the United States.
-Any inability to transfer personal data from the European Union to the United States in compliance with data protection laws or otherwise comply with requirements in this rapidly changing environment may impede our ability to attract and retain Customers unless and until we build out an EU-compliant data processing center.
+An alternative transfer mechanism that we rely on known as the standard contractual clauses continues to be a valid mechanism for data transfers, provided additional safeguards are in place.
+We continue to monitor and assess regulatory guidance related to this decision and its impact on our data transfer mechanisms.
+It is possible that the decision will restrict the ability to transfer personal data from the European Union, UK, and Switzerland to the United States (and other countries).
+We (and many other companies) may need to implement different or additional measures to establish or maintain legitimate means for the transfer and receipt of personal data from the European Union, UK, and Switzerland to the United States (and other countries), and we may, in addition to other impacts, experience additional costs associated with increased compliance burdens, and we and our Customers face the potential for regulators to apply different standards to the transfer of personal data from the European Union, UK, and Switzerland to the United States (and other countries), and to block, or require ad hoc verification of measures taken with respect to, certain personal data transfers from the European Union, UK, and Switzerland to the United States (and other countries).
+Any inability to transfer personal data from the European Union, UK and Switzerland to the United States (and other countries) in compliance with data protection laws or otherwise comply with requirements in this rapidly changing environment may impede our ability to attract and retain Customers unless and until we build out an based data processing center.
 These restrictions may adversely affect our business and financial position.